Parity-Time Symmetric Spin-1/2 Richardson-Gaudin Models: Introduction

 Open quantum systems describe physical systems that interact with an external environment.
-Unlike closed quantum systems, which are governed by unitary dynamics and described by Hermitian Hamiltonians, open quantum systems exhibit non-unitary evolution due to energy exchange, dissipation, and decoherence caused by their interaction with the environment.
-This naturally leads to the emergence of non-Hermitian dynamics in certain approximations or effective descriptions of the system.
-In open quantum systems, the interaction with the environment introduces additional effects such as dissipation (energy loss to the environment), decoherence ( loss of quantum coherence due to entanglement with the environment), measurement-like effects (continuous monitoring or feedback from the environment).
-These details cannot be captured by a Hermitian Hamiltonian alone.
-Instead, the dynamics of the system are often described by an effective non-Hermitian Hamiltonian \cite{Rotter}:
+In contrast to closed systems, which evolve unitarily under Hermitian Hamiltonians, open systems exhibit non-unitary dynamics due to energy exchange, dissipation, and decoherence induced by their coupling to the environment.
+This interaction leads to irreversible processes such as population decay, loss of quantum coherence, and measurement-induced backaction—phenomena that cannot be captured within the framework of standard Hermitian quantum mechanics.